henrik/styleguide/README.markdown

 ### I18n

 *   I use single-quoted symbol keys: `t(:'foo.bar')`.
 Symbols seem suitable as we symbolize a lookup key.
 The quotes are needed if the symbol contains a period.
 Single quotes look more lightweight than double.

+# Design

+There are of course a ton of principles, but these are some I feel I've learned something from and try to apply in my day to day work.

+* **DRY: don't repeat yourself.** Each piece of knowledge in the system should be in one place and not duplicated.
+This can be data or domain logic.
+Not duplicating data/domain logic is *important* DRY and imperative.
+Not typing the same markup or code construct twice is less important DRY: sometimes duplication is more readable and maintainable than abstraction.

+* **The Law of Demeter.** Don't tie one object to the innards of another.
+Have them interact through public interfaces that are as shallow and as stable as possible.